 We reserve the right to terminate events and/or games in any instance mentioned in the preceding clauses and in any other instance were any sort of abuse is detected.

-Evidence on the above will be based on the size/volume/ number or pattern of bets placed with on our gaming portals and/or if a decision has been given by a relevant governing body of the sport in question.
+Evidence on the above will be based on the size/volume/ number or pattern of bets placed with on our gaming portals and/or if a decision has been given by a relevant governing body of the sport in question, if Sport games are applicable on this domain.

 Deposits made into your Account should be commensurate with intended game play.
 If there is a suspicion of abuse, (e.g. when a deposited amount is not used for an appropriate level of game play and the player requests a withdrawal in relation to that deposited amount; or where the Company suspects that the Player is abusing exchange rate fluctuations), we reserve the right to cancel the respective deposit/s in part or in full, to retract any costs that may have resulted in conjunction therewith and to close your Account indefinitely.
 In such instances, we further reserve the right to request and obtain satisfactory proof of deposit and additional copies of personal identification prior to processing any withdrawal request, and the processing of such a request shall be entirely at our discretion.